CarolinaCorona/IsoSim-CP12/README.md

 ## IsoSim for flux estimation in a small network

 In this work, we tried to replicate the use of IsoSim, specifically the model "prenylpyrophosphate pathway" in https://github.com/MetaSys-LISBP/IsoSim with a small network with only three metabolites in *Synechocystis sp.* 6803 PCC with 6 different strains.
 Methods for cultivation and labeling can be found here https://nph.onlinelibrary.wiley.com/doi/10.1111/nph.70412.
+Follow the authors' guide to install and run IsoSim first with their example models to guarantee that the environment is ready to be tested with other files.
 These strains differ in the functionality or lack thereof of the protein CP12, which downregulates the Calvin-Benson Cycle under dark conditions:

 1. Wild Type